LLatrieval: LLM-Verified Retrieval for Verifiable Generation: LLatrieval: LLM-Verified Retrieval

 \section{LLatrieval: LLM-Verified Retrieval}

-In the typical retrieval-read pipeline, the LLM usually receives the retrieval result in a passive manner, and it can not provide feedback to the low-quality retrieval.
-This makes the large language model with excellent abilities overshadowed by the retriever which has much fewer parameters.
-In this section, we introduce LLatrieval to address these limitations.
-Specifically, LLatrieval lets the LLM iteratively update the retrieval result until it verifies that the retrieved documents can support answering the question.
-Thus, the LLM can avoid and update the low-quality retrieval, and fully harness its ability in the retrieval-read pipeline for verifiable generation.
-In this section, we first introduce the module of retrieval verification and update, separately.
-Then we introduce the iterative verify-update process.
+In the retrieval-read pipeline, the LLM passively receives the retrieval result and can not provide feedback to the low-quality retrieval, which makes the large language model with remarkable abilities overshadowed by the retriever with much fewer parameters.
+To address these limitations, we propose LLatrieval, where the LLM iteratively provides feedback to the retrieval through verify-update iterations, and thus fully harnesses its abilities for verifiable generation.
+In this section, we introduce the modules of retrieval verification and update, and the iterative verify-update process as follows.